Blog – Posted on Thursday, Jan 31

 37. Folk of the Air by Holly Black

-Jude and her sisters have lived among faeries for years, but they’re still not accepted as part of their world — until Jude makes up her mind to boldly defy the beautiful, cruel Prince Cardan, and succeeds.
+Jude and her sisters have lived among faeries (aka the Folk of the Air) for years, but they’re still not accepted as part of their world — until Jude makes up her mind to boldly defy the beautiful, cruel Prince Cardan, and succeeds.
 Now Jude has just as much power as faerie royalty, but she has to figure out how to use it… with Cardan looming over her shoulder all the while.

 38. Greywalker by Kat Richardson

-Harper Blaine is a Seattle P.I. with unusual perceptive abilities, even for a P.I.
+This urban fantasy series stars Harper Blaine, a Seattle P.I. with unusual perceptive abilities, even for a P.I.
 That’s because she’s a “greywalker,” one who can traverse between the human and supernatural worlds and see things happening on both sides.
 But is being a greywalker a gift or a curse?
 Harper’s going to have to find out the hard way.